ruggeri/tech-notes/randos/automotive/engines/gear-shifting.md

 5th-to-6th: 0.900x
 ```

-Let's consider that we upshift from 1st-to-2nd at 9k RPMs.
-Our new RPMs
+Let's consider that we upshift from 1st-to-2nd at 9k RPMs (redline).
+Our
-will be about 6.3k RPM.
-We can see that horsepower at 9k RPMs is about
+new RPMs will be about 6.3k RPM.
+We can see that horsepower at 9k RPMs
-100HP and horsepower at 6.3k RPM is maybe ever-so-slightly more.
+is about 100HP and horsepower at 6.3k RPM is maybe ever-so-slightly
+more.

 Shifting before redline would mean that pre-shift horsepower would be
 greater, and post-shift horsepower would be less.